Lisa Barlow

-Lisa Jean Barlow (née Lee; born December 14, 1974) is an American businesswoman and television personality.
+Lisa Brandine Barlow (née Lee) is an American businesswoman and television personality.
 She is best known as a cast member of the reality television series The Real Housewives of Salt Lake City.

 Life and career

-Barlow was born and raised in Upstate New York.
+Barlow was born and raised in New York, partly on Long Island and also near Albany.
 Originally Jewish, she and her family converted to Mormonism in her youth.
-She attended Brigham Young University.
+She was a student at Schalmont High School in Schenectady, New York and went on to attend Brigham Young University for two years before transferring to the University at Albany, SUNY where she finished her degree.

 Barlow is the founder of LUXE Marketing and co-owner of Vida Tequila with her husband John.
-They also have two children together.

 Vida Tequila

 Vida Tequila launched in 2007.
 The tequila itself is distilled and barrelled in Arandas, Jalisco, Mexico.